speakeasyjs/speakeasy/README.md

 <a name="generate_key"></a>
 ### generate_key(options) ⇒ <code>Object</code> &#124; <code>[GeneratedSecret](#GeneratedSecret)</code>
 Generates a random secret with the set A-Z a-z 0-9 and symbols, of any length (default 32).
-Returns the secret key in ASCII, hexadecimal, and base32 format.
+Returns the secret key in ASCII, hexadecimal, and base32 format, along with the URL used for the QR code for Google Authenticator (an otpauth URL).

+Can also optionally return QR codes for the secret and for the Google Authenticator URL.

 **Kind**: global function